iPACT-Platform/PIKS3D/README.md

 mb
 ```
 which means make for build.
 The actural command mb issues can be seen by `alias mb`.

+To disable use of OpenMP, you can add the flag `-DDVM_OPENMP=OFF` to the
+CMake command.

 #### For the Debug mode compilation
 For Debug build, similarly, start from the project directory